 Astrill's Privacy settings don't stop with its kill switch functionality.
 It also has DNS, IPv6 and WebRTC leak protection, and even bonus privacy options to delete regular and Flash cookies.

 By default, Astrill connections use the company's own DNS servers.
 The client doesn't just allow you to manually specify an alternative, though – you can also choose popular services from a list (Google, OpenDNS, Cloudflare, Comodo, Level3, more), or decide not to change DNS at all.

 There's plenty more, but we'll stop at Astrill's user interface options.
 By default, the interface stays on top of other applications, for instance.
 But if you don't like that, you can turn this off with a click, then define a hotkey to launch the app on demand.

 Overall, Astrill VPN's Windows app offers more features and configuration options than just about anything else we've ever seen, and experienced users could spend a very long time happily exploring what's on offer here.
-But less technical types may not find it easy to use, and there could be more complicated issues, too.
+But the sheer volume of low-level settings (and the technical language used just about everywhere) may intimidate less technical types.

 Astrill's apps don't have specialist locations for unblocking Netflix, Amazon, Disney Plus or any other streaming platforms.
 That can make it more challenging to get into a particular site, as you might have to try several locations before you succeed (or give up).